Top 10 the most dangerous viruses of all time

 Code Red (2001)

-This virus impressed the world because it had shut down the satellite communications for French news agencies and even led to the cancellation of several Delta airline flights.
+This virus impressed the world because it managed to shut down the satellite communications for French news agencies and even led to the cancellation of several Delta airline flights.
 Impressive, isn’t it?
 Instead of email, this virus used a security flaw in non-updated Windows 2000 and Windows XP systems to break into the system.
 Once the virus infected a computer, it looked for other vulnerable systems.
 Infected systems were experiencing repeated crashes and instability.
 The interesting thing is that this virus was written by a student, who released the virus on his 18th birthday.
-He was a really lucky one because he wrote the code when he was a minor, so he get just a suspended sentence.
+He was a really lucky one because he wrote the code when he was a minor, so he just got a suspended sentence.

 At the beginning of 2004 new virus appeared – Bagle worm.
 It has a classic method of infection – via emails.
 Why have we put it in the list?
 Because this virus is the first one that was created to make profit by gaining access to financial, personal and other information.
 Since then a malware-for-profit movement has appeared and is currently the huge problem for a lot of users and antivirus companies.

 Worm Win32 Conficker or just Conficker is a very insidious virus, written specifically for the attacking the Microsoft Windows systems.
 Using OS vulnerabilities, “Conficker” slipped by unnoticed by antivirus programs and even worse – it blocked access to updates from their databases and updates for the OS.
 The names of all services were substituted, and the virus was registering in different parts of the system, so it was almost impossible to find and destroy all its fragments.
 There were more than 12 million infected computers in the world and it gave a harsh lesson to antivirus companies and OS providers to improve their security.